 So what types of food can be cooked in a sous vide immersion cooker?
 You’ll be glad to hear that these machines are brilliant in their versatility, and can cook a whole range of foods.

 This is the burning question, and it’s one that is fairly easy to answer.
 Although both cook food slowly, sous vide cookers by virtue of vacuum sealing do a much better job of packing in all of the flavors until the food is done.

 Sous vide also tend to cook at a lower temperature, meaning you also don’t risk overcooking as much, ensuring that your meat (if you are indeed cooking with meat) is tender.

 Important because not only will the water oven need to contain your food, but it will also need to be able to contain enough water in order to sous vide cook.

-Water Depth: Certain foods need a specific water depth.
+Certain foods need a specific water depth.
 For example, lamb needs at least 6 inches of water depth in order to cook well.

 As with any oven, certain foods will need higher or indeed lower temperatures than others.
 Try to find out the temperature range of the food you want to cook will be.